coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-5-21-how-to-build-a-twitter-bot-with-aws-lambda.md

 ## The Twitter bot

 After college, I spent a three years working at a political non-profit.
 I think politics should be important to everyone, especially developers.
-When I do side projects, I try to work on issues that matter to me.
+When I do side projects, I try to choose projects which advance progressive politics.

 One of my go-to resources for building civic projects is [Open States](https://openstates.org/).
 I wanted to integrate their platform with the [Twitter API](https://developer.twitter.com/en/docs.html).
 It's unfortunate that [Twitter loves Nazis and the revenue they generate](https://boingboing.net/2019/04/25/why-jack-hasnt-banned-nazis.html), because I think Twitter is a really excellent platform.
 They have a massive userbase, and the microblogging format lends itself to interesting constraints that create engaging content.
 Twitter bots are super interesting to me and I think there's a lot of value in using Twitter for social justice.